-- Provides a finding that the person is a credible threat to the safety of the domestic relation; or
+- Provides a finding that the person is a credible threat to the safety of the other person in the domestic relationship; or

-- Prevents the use of physical force against the domestic relation that would reasonable by expected to cause bodily harm.
+- Prevents the use of physical force that would reasonably be expected to cause bodily harm.

 A restraining order for domestic violence may be requested by any man or woman who claims to be the victim of domestic violence or who claims to believe that he or she will soon become the victim of domestic violence in Florida.

 To qualify as “domestic violence” under Florida law the incidents described in the petition must have occurred between a husband and wife, a former husband and wife, people related by marriage or blood, people who are living together as an intimate couple, or parents who have a child in common.

 The domestic relationship is usually defined to include gay or lesbian couples who have lived together in an intimate relationship.

 “Florida’s County and Jurisdictional Reported Domestic Violence Offenses, 2018,” published by the Florida Department of Law Enforcement (FDLE) has reported 104,914 incidents of domestic violence were reported in 2018.

 Most of these reports of domestic violence were classified as misdemeanor simple assaults, accounting for 83,980 incidents, with an additional 16,000 crimes labeled as felony aggravated assaults.
 Of the more serious crimes, there were 196 cases of criminal homicide and 19 cases of manslaughter.